liberland/Constitution/Liberland-constitution.md

   * **§II.20(9)** Should the funds gathered in the State Reserve System not be able to cover the deficit, all Assembly Representatives who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.
   * **§II.20(10)** The State Reserve System shall be maintained by the Bureau of the Assembly.
 * **§II.21.** All ordinary Bills, Treaty Bills and Financial Bills passed by the Assembly under this Constitution shall be subject to the right of general veto by the Citizens as expressed in a referendum.
-  * **§II.21(1)** Such a referendum shall be triggered by the request of 5% of the overall number of Citizens registered to vote at the time of the last General Election, and shall be submitted within sixty days after the Bill was declared constitutional by the Supreme Court.
+  * **§II.21(1)** Such referendum shall be triggered by the request of 5% of the overall number of Citizens registered to vote at the time of the last General Election, and shall be submitted within sixty days after the Bill was declared constitutional by the Supreme Court.
   * **§II.21(2)** The Bill shall be deemed vetoed unless a simple majority of all Citizens taking part in the referendum vote “Aye”.
 * **§II.22.** All Land Bills and Constitutional Bills shall be subject to a mandatory referendum.
   * **§II.22(1)** The mandatory referendum shall take place within sixty days after the Bill was declared constitutional by the Supreme Court.